astronomer/docs/software/install-airgapped.md

 If using Astronomer Software's integrated ingress controller, skip this step.

 Follow procedures at [Third-party Ingress-Controllers](#third-party-ingress-controllers), which includes steps to:
-* perform standard configuration for the use of a third-party ingress-controller
+* perform the standard configuration required to a third-party ingress-controller
-* perform any distribution-specific required for ingress controllers on your Kubernetes distribution
+* perform any environment-specific configured required for ingress controllers in certain environments (like OpenShift)
-* perform any additional controller-specific required configuration
+* perform any additional controller-specific required configuration (required for most ingress-controllers)

 ## Step 9: Configuring a Private Certificate Authority {#configuring-a-private-certificate-authority}